damasant/fibaro-openmeteo/README.md

 ## Configuration

-Main device requires only an `APIKEY` to be specified.
+Main device DOES NOT requires an `APIKEY`.
-APIKEY can be obtained from [OpenWeather API keys](https://home.openweathermap.org/api_keys) page.

 To enable companion devices, just toggle them using buttons.

 Configuration will be saved into global variables which guarantee persistance of devices selection.

-Optionally, you can change `Source` variable value to `OneCall`, that will use previous data endpoint.
-Using default value of `Weather`, uses new endpoint, that doesn't require paid subscription.

 ## Forecast